 An enclosed incubator warms both the air and soil, while providing better ability to raise the humidity beyond typical winter household levels.
 When we decided to purchase our first set of LED grow lights, many of the reviews showed the lights being used in conjunction with grow tents.
 So we decided on a design that'd mimic a grow tent with the ability to control its temperature.

 We created our box out of whiteboard-like material to reflect and diffuse light and wrapped it in radiant barrier insulation to trap heat.
 We use a 40W incandescent light bulb as the heating element with an inline dimmer switch as an adjustment to achieve 81-85°F. The LED grow lights are mounted onto a foam board and wrapped in the radiant barrier, serving as the top cover for the unit.
 Being enclosed, we added a fan to provide air-circulation, helping to prevent mold and harden the plants.
 The electrical components are controlled by a timer to provide light, heat, circulation for 12-14 hours per day.

 Once seeds have sprouted, you can remove any covering that was used to retain humidity.
 Continue to keep the seedlings indoors and provide them with a good light source and airflow.
-LED grow lights are a good choice.
+See our Caring for Seedlings Guide for more information.

 Selection of our favorite accessories for growing, storing, serving, and celebrating peppers